Healthy Homes Assessment Waiohiki

 Draught Stopping Waiohiki

-There is no need to block holes or gaps which are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for movement of the building as the house warms and cools in order to let them be closed and opened instead of instead of being stuck.
-We will inspect all doors and windows during an Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows could be necessary to allow movement of the structure when the household gets warmer and cooler, to allow them to be shut and opened, rather than sticking.
+We will check every window and door during your Healthy Homes assessment of your rental property.

 draught stopping building inspections